January 7th, 2019

 Author: Monica Garcia Harms

-The Tax Cuts and Jobs Act signed into law this past December is arguable the most significant revision of the Internal Revenue Code since 1986 and changes the tax treatment of alimony.
+The Tax Cuts and Jobs Act signed into law in December 2017 is arguable the most significant revision of the Internal Revenue Code since 1986 and changes the tax treatment of alimony.

 Learn more about Tax Planning Under the Tax Cuts and Jobs Act.